c4tom/DreamDevBox/docs/custom-container/enable-all-container.rst

 Enable all additional container
 ===============================

-Copy ``docker-compose.override.yml-all`` into the root of the Devilbox git directory.
+Copy ``docker-compose.override.yml-all`` into the root of the DreamDevBox git directory.

 .. code-block:: bash